-Access to USSA IMD races for out of division athletes and access for IMD athletes to USSA out of division races, beyond those where an IMD quota is selected, requires permission of the IMD Director and the governing USSA body in the other region, division, or state.
+Access to USSA IMD races for out of division athletes and access for IMD athletes to USSA out of division races, beyond those where an IMD quota is selected, requires permission of the IMD Director and the governing USSA body in the other region and division.
 Athletes wishing to access out of division FIS races, that IMD does not have a quota for must adhere to the policies of the Western Region.

-IMD is organized and conducted by the IMD Board of Directors and the IMD Alpine Competition Committee, in conjunction with the Western Region of USSA and the USSA Sport Committee.
+IMD is organized and conducted by the IMD Alpine Competition Committee and the Intermountain Director, in conjunction with the Western Region of USSA and the USSA Sport Committee.
 IMD competitors are subject to the applicable rules and guidelines of the USSA and the FIS.

 Intermountain maintains a divisional office to support the needs of divisional membership.
 For questions regarding IMD policies, programs and general information refer to the IMD Handbook posted on the at www.ussa-imd.org or contact the Divisional Director, Carma Q. Burnett at carma@ussa-imd.org tel.
-208.412.8565 or contact Ruben Macaya IMD ACC Chairman at rmacaya@svsef.org tel.
-208.726.4129.
-The USSA/IMD Office mailing address is: 1770 W State St #343, Boise ID 83702.
+208.412.8565 or contact IMD ACC Chairman, Bridger Call at bcall@jhskiclub.org or tel.
+307.413.7034.
+The USSA/IMD office mailing address is PO Box 2354, Eagle ID 83616.